 Master of Library Science Courses

-As long as the student attains a ‘B’ or better in each course here, the three credits will transfer to Queens upon acceptance into their program.
+As long as the student attains a ‘B’ or better in each course here, the three credits will transfer to St. John's or Queens College upon acceptance into their program.
 If the student takes all four of our offerings he/she will have completed one third of the requirements for graduation with a Master of Library Science.

 None of our classes have pre-requisites and you may take them in any order — one at a time or two per semester.